Russian Ambassador to US Finishes Term Amid Growing Tensions

 AI

-According to state media reports, Russia’s to the , Anatoly Antonov, returned to Moscow on Oct.
-5 as his term in came to an end.
-This marks the end of his assignment during a time of increasingly hostile relations between the two nations, which have been at their worst in decades.
+According state media reports, Russia’s Ambassador to the United States, Anatoly Antonov, returned to on Oct.
+5 as his term in Washington came to an end.
+This marks the end of his assignment during time of increasingly hostile relations between the two nations, which have been at their worst in decades.

-The Russian Foreign confirmed Antonov’s departure, with state news agency TASS reporting on his return.
+The Russian Foreign Ministry confirmed Antonov’s departure, with state news agency reporting on his return.
 The 69-year-old diplomat, known for his tough stance, has been Russia’s envoy to Washington since 2017.
-Throughout his tenure, Antonov was seen as a strong negotiator, particularly on and strategic issues.
-There has been no announcement yet about who will succeed him, according to Reuters.
+Throughout his tenure, Antonov was seen as a strong negotiator, particularly on military and strategic issues.
+There has been no announcement yet about who will succeed him, according to .

-Antonov has been a steadfast supporter of President Vladimir ‘s policies, including Russia’s framing of the full-scale of Ukraine as a “special military operation,” in contrast to how Kyiv and its Western allies describe it as a war.
-During his career, Antonov served as deputy during Russia’s annexation of Crimea in 2014 and was subject to European sanctions after being appointed to Washington.
-He is also known for his skill as an arms control negotiator and has led Russian delegations to important talks.
+Antonov has been a steadfast supporter of President Vladimir ‘s policies, including Russia’s framing of the full-scale invasion of Ukraine as a “special military operation,” in contrast to how Kyiv and its allies describe it as a war.
+During his career, Antonov served as deputy minister during Russia’s annexation of Crimea in 2014 and was subject to European sanctions after being appointed to Washington.
+He is also known for his skill as an negotiator and has led Russian delegations to important international talks.

 Read More @ kyivindependent.com